cta4/ActivityMonitor/README.md

 # ActivityMonitor

-This dataset is distilled from a larger dataset available at the University of California Irvine - Center for Machine Learning and Intelligent Systems. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones  (UC Irvine dataset) Much of this document comes directly from there.
+This dataset is distilled from a larger dataset available at the University of California Irvine - Center for Machine Learning and Intelligent Systems. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones  (UC Irvine dataset) The rest of this document comes directly from there.

 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-For each record in the dataset it is provided:
-- subject_id  - 1 - 30
-- activity - human readable description of activity being measured.
-6 distinct activities
-- The remaining 66 columns are the mean of each mean or standard deviation measurement of each subject and activity from the original UC Irvine dataset.

-The 66 measurements (column heads) recorded are listed in ActivityMeasure.txt and described here.
-Description here is taken from featuresInfo.txt file of UC Irvine dataset

 Feature Selection
 =================